Acupuncture for Joint Pain in Breast Cancer Survivors

 The trial does not specify if you need to stop taking your current medications.
 However, it does require that participants continue taking their hormonal therapy (AI) for the duration of the study.

-Is acupuncture safe for breast cancer survivors?
+What prior data suggests that acupuncture is safe for joint pain in breast cancer survivors?

 Who Is on the Research Team?